-- (a) Disability resulting from wilfully self-inflicted injury or from an attempt at self-destruction. - (b) Where the absence results from the use of drugs or alcohol, unless the employee is receiving continuing treatment under the case of a licensed physician or on referral from a licensed physician as an inpatient at a recognized treatment centre. - (c) Where the absence is a result of injury incurred in employment for an employer other than the District. - (d) In respect of disabilities resulting from pregnancy: - (i) During any period of formal maternity leave taken by the employee pursuant to Provincial or Federal law, or pursuant to mutual agreement between the employee and the District. - (ii) During any period for which the employee is paid Unemployment Insurance Maternity benefits.

-(e) In respect of disabilities resulting in elective or voluntary medical procedures, unless such medical procedures are performed as a result of an illness or accident or for complications resulting from such elective or voluntary medical procedures, or unless certified as necessary for health reasons by a medical practitioner.
+- (a) Disability resulting from wilfully self-inflicted injury or from an attempt at self-destruction. - (b) Where the absence results from the use of drugs or alcohol, unless the employee is receiving continuing treatment under the case of a licensed physician or on referral from a licensed physician as an inpatient at a recognized treatment centre. - (c) Where the absence is a result of injury incurred in employment for an employer other than the District. - (d) In respect of disabilities resulting from pregnancy: - (i) During any period of formal maternity leave taken by the employee pursuant to Provincial or Federal law, or pursuant to mutual agreement between the employee and the District. - (ii) During any period for which the employee is paid Unemployment Insurance Maternity benefits. - (e) In respect of disabilities resulting in elective or voluntary medical procedures, unless such medical procedures are performed as a result of an illness or accident or for complications resulting from such elective or voluntary medical procedures, or unless certified as necessary for health reasons by a medical practitioner.

-22.04 Continuing Disability
+22.05 Continuing Disability

-- (a) After an employee has been paid the maximum of one hundred and eighty (180) calendar days' pay provided for in Article 22.02 (a) the employee shall be considered to be on medical leave.
-All benefit plans, including recall rights, shall be continued for a further ninety (90) working days.
-If, after ninety (90) working days on medical leave the employee is still unable to work in the employee's established position, the employee, notwithstanding any other provision herein contained, may be terminated, except if, in the opinion of two medical doctors licensed to practice in the Province of B.C., the employee shall recover and be capable of resuming their job within two (2) years of the end of the ninety (90) days. - (b) No employee shall be terminated while in receipt of benefits under this Article, or while receiving compensation from the WorkSafeBC as a result of an injury or sickness arising out of employment with the District, or while in receipt of sick benefits from the Unemployment Insurance Commission or while waiting for LTD benefits to commence.
-Provided, however, that where an employee is unable to return to work because of a compensable illness or injury and has been granted a pension by the WorkSafeBC, employment with the District shall be considered terminated and all Municipal benefits shall cease as from the effective date of the pension. - (c) Absence due to sickness or disability resulting from an accident not covered under Article 22.02 shall not in itself constitute a cause for discharge of an employee, provided it is possible for such employee, in the opinion of two (2) medical practitioners licensed to practice in the Province of British Columbia, to return to work within three (3) months of such sickness or disability, and to carry on the employee's regular duties in the services of the District.
+- (a) After an employee has been paid the maximum of one hundred and eighty (180) calendar days' pay provided for in Article 22.03 (a) the employee shall be considered to be on medical leave.
+If, after one hundred and eighty (180) working days on medical leave the employee is unable to work in the employee's established position, the employee, notwithstanding any other provision herein contained, may be terminated, except if, in the opinion of two medical doctors licensed to practice in the Province of B.C., the employee shall recover and be capable of resuming their job within two (2) years of the end of the one hundred and eighty (180) days. - (b) No employee shall be terminated while in receipt of benefits under this Article, or while receiving compensation from the WorkSafeBC as a result of an injury or sickness arising out of employment with the District, or while in receipt of sick benefits from the Unemployment Insurance Commission or while waiting for LTD benefits to commence.
+Provided, however, that where an employee is unable to return to work because of a compensable illness or injury and has been granted a pension by the WorkSafeBC, employment with the District shall be considered terminated and all Municipal benefits shall cease as from the effective date of the pension. - (c) Absence due to sickness or disability resulting from an accident not covered under Article 22.03 shall not in itself constitute a cause for discharge of an employee, provided it is possible for such employee, in the opinion of two (2) medical practitioners licensed to practice in the Province of British Columbia, to return to work within three (3) months of such sickness or disability, and to carry on the employee's regular duties in the services of the District.

-22.05 WorkSafeBC - Benefits
+22.06 WorkSafeBC - Benefits

-- (a) A Regular employee eligible for sick leave who is absent due to an accident or illness while at work for the District and which is compensable by the WorkSafeBC shall have their wages maintained by the District, but under no circumstances shall the employee be entitled to wages paid by the District and WSBC wage loss benefits for the same period (excluding any partial or permanent disability awards), and the employee shall cooperate with the District and WSBC to ensure that any such double recovery is rectified. - (b) If an employee is eligible for WorkSafeBC benefits but declines to apply or refuses WorkSafeBC benefits, then any sick leave shall be paid at 60%.
-If the employee receives a wage loss settlement from ICBC, the District of Kitimat shall be reimbursed.
+(a) A Regular employee eligible for sick leave who is absent due to an accident or illness while at work for the District and which is compensable by the WorkSafeBC shall have their wages maintained by the District, but under no circumstances shall the employee be entitled to wages paid by the District and WSBC wage loss benefits for the same period (excluding any partial or permanent disability awards), and the employee shall cooperate with the District and WSBC to ensure that any such double recovery is rectified.

-22.06 Temporary Employees
+22.07 Temporary Employees